openintegrationhub/openintegrationhub.github.io/docs/5 - Services/DataHub.md

 <!-- 2 sentences: what does it do and how -->

-The Data Hub is responsible for storing, retrieving and updating oihDataRecords.
-It functions as the central data storage (synchronized data) within the Open Integration Hub.
+The Data Hub is responsible for storing, retrieving and updating data, primary meta data but can also store and process other data in a customizable content field.
+It functions as the central data storage within the Open Integration Hub.

+The stored data therefore includes the OIHDataRecord and the ApplicationDataRecord.

+The OIHDataRecord contains:

+- the dataset identifier within the OIH (oihUid)
+- its creation and last modification dates within the OIH.
+- an array of modification objects to track the modification history

+The ApplicationDataRecord can contain:

+- the OIH's identifier for the application (applicationUid),
+- the record's ID within the application (recordUid)
+- an array of modification objects to track the modification history

+Data from different sources can be synchronized via the Data Hub and combined under a single unique identifier (oihUid) to keep track of the current state of the data and enable synchronization between multiple sources.

 [API Reference](http://data-hub.openintegrationhub.com/api-docs){: .btn .fs-5 .mb-4 .mb-md-0 }
 [Implementation](https://github.com/openintegrationhub/openintegrationhub/tree/master/services/data-hub){: .btn .fs-5 .mb-4 .mb-md-0 }